DeSantis scrambles to right the ship after rocky 2024 launch

 “Look, we always talk about wanting candidates to say where they stand; have a conversation about policy and what they’re going to do,” the strategist said.
 “But when you do that, it’s got to be about the stuff that people care about.
 Talk about inflation or the border or crime.
 Somehow that conversation got on the topic of Dogecoin.”

 Beyond the Twitter debacle, DeSantis’s campaign announcement was met with fanfare.
-He dominated headlines when he filed formal paperwork with the Federal Election Commission on Wednesday afternoon and a campaign launch video released in the evening was widely viewed.
+He dominated headlines when he filed formal paperwork with the Federal Election Commission Wednesday afternoon, and a campaign launch video released in the evening was widely viewed.

 Yet the glitch-marred livestream served as a bruise on his campaign launch.
 Early polling shows him running an average of 30 percentage points behind Trump nationally, and some Republicans said that the rocky debut damaged his argument that he’s effectively a less drama-prone version of the former president.

-“There’s the argument that he’s Trump with competence, but even Trump is making fun of this,” Doug Heye, a Republican strategist, said.
+“There’s the argument that he’s Trump with competence, but even Trump is making fun of this,” said Doug Heye, a Republican strategist.

 Still, most Republicans, including Heye, said that the technical snafus of DeSantis’s announcement aren’t fatal for the governor’s campaign.
 DeSantis’s team still said that it raised $1 million in the first hour following the rollout, and he’s set to hit the ground running next week when he begins a tour through critical early voting states, like Iowa, New Hampshire and South Carolina.